Overlay your data and models on the real world.

 3. Decision point

 One package can support very different rooms.
-Executive, planning, technical, or public-facing views can reveal different layers, attachments, and scene order without rebuilding the underlying immersive experience.
+Executive, planning, technical, or public-facing views can reveal different layers, attachments, and session order without rebuilding the underlying immersive experience.

-What changes when decision-makers can stand inside the geography instead of decoding it from a stack of flat assets.
+What changes when decision-makers can review the territory in context instead of decoding it from a stack of flat assets.

 Faster